 The Topic links block will drop to the bottom of the screen if you are using a mobile phone.

 Access and watch videos.

-At Flinders University, videos of lectures are available for viewing in FLO post-lecture at your convenience.
+At Flinders University, videos of lectures are available for viewing in FLO post-lecture, at your convenience.
 A teacher may also make other videos related to your studies or provide links to videos on the internet.
 Let teaching staff know if you can't access internet resources and they will provide an alternative.

 FLO help for students (FLO site) :

-Take notes whilst watching to reinforce your learning.
+Take notes whilst watching a video to support your learning.

 You can make notes at any time (for example, whilst watching a video).
 You could do this in hard copy format or electronic format, whatever method suits you.
 Electronic formats include word processing software and online tools (eg Google Docs, Microsoft One Note).
 Choose the method that suits you best depending on convenience, your access/bandwidth, your device (mobile or computer), what you want to include in your notetaking (eg hyperlinks), and how you want to use your notes (eg in assessment).